 About 20 percent of pregnant women reported that they have spotting or light bleeding during the first 12 weeks of pregnancy.
-Read on to know the potential causes and the best action for you to take, if you’re experiencing the same situation.
+Read on tips for healthy pregnancy to know the potential causes and the best action for you to take, if you’re experiencing the same situation.

 Some bleeding have good signs

 While early bleeding may indicate the presence of a serious problem, this is frequently not the case.
 In fact, most women who experienced light bleeding or spotting during the first trimester of pregnancy continue to have uncomplicated pregnancies and deliver a healthy baby.